 The four specific areas are taught through the prime areas.
 We build on children’s prior experiences and extend their knowledge skills and understanding through exciting half-termly topics that are linked to the specific areas of learning.
 Each area of the curriculum has developmental matters which establish expectations for most children to reach by the end of Foundation Stage.
 Some children will do more than is expected of them, whilst others will be still working towards them.

 The subjects taught are in keeping with the requirements of the National Curriculum.
 They include; English, Mathematics, Science, History, Geography, Art, Music, Design Technology, Computing, Physical Education and Personal, Social and Health Education (usually taught in Philosophy For Children Lessons) and Spanish.
-Further information about the curriculum is available on the document at the bottom of this page and is also discussed in the parents meetings held with your child’s class teacher at the start of each academic year.
+Further information about the curriculum is available on the document at the bottom of this page and is also discussed in the pupil progress meetings held with your child’s class teacher at the start and middle of each academic year.
 The class information pages of the website and the class blogs also contain information about what your child is currently learning.
-The school currently uses the Oxford Reading Tree scheme throughout school, which is complemented by a variety of other 'real' books.
-Read, Write, Inc is used throughout Foundation Stage and Key Stage One to teach phonics.

 Pupil Progress, Assessment and Reports